-Practitioners who work at the extremes of agile software development and enterprise architecture will likely never encounter each other.
+Enterprise architects who work at the extremes of agile software development and enterprise architecture will likely never encounter each other.
 They might not even recognize each other’s work product.
 The essential tension is in their relationship with each other.

 When you stop and consider the alignment of best practice EA and best practice agile software development for basic areas where they interact becomes apparent.
-Practitioners who work at the extremes of either Enterprise Architecture or agile software development may never know what the other person works for the company they may not see each other’s work product.
+Enterprise architects who work at the extremes of either Enterprise Architecture or agile software development may never know what the other person works for the company they may not see each other’s work product.

 I had an amusing conversation with the newly hired Systems Reliability Engineer recently.
 The SRE specialist was excited.
 We finally started modern practices CI/CD practices.
 She asked me what the EA Team was doing to help?